davras/openhouseautomation/README.md

     mvn test

-To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included.
+To start the app locally, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included.
 Just run the command.

     mvn appengine:devserver

+To deploy the app, run:

+    mvn appengine:update

 To see all the available goals for the App Engine plugin, run